 Submitting a Substantive Change Notification

-Institutions with CCNE accredited post-baccalaureate nurse residency programs are required to notify CCNE of any substantive changes affecting the residency program.
-Substantive change notifications must be emailed to Benjamin Murray, CCNE Associate Director, as a PDF document to email@example.com.
+Institutions with CCNE accredited entry-to-practice nurse residency programs are required to notify CCNE of any substantive changes affecting the residency program.
+Substantive change notifications must be emailed as a PDF document to email@example.com.
 The policy regarding substantive change notifications can be found in the CCNE Procedures for Accreditation of Post-Baccalaureate Nurse Residency Programs (2009), and is as follows:

 Irrespective of required continuous improvement progress reports or other reports, the program is required to notify CCNE of any substantive change affecting the residency program.
 Substantive changes include, but are not limited to:

 • major change in the parent institution, including a change in its accreditation status;

 • change in criteria for enrollment in the nurse residency program;